General Lease and Termination of Lease FAQ

 My tenants are on a month-to-month lease.
 How much notice do they have to give me prior to moving out?
 Does it have to be in writing?

 A month-to-month lease is a rental agreement for a one-month period which is renewed automatically each month for another month until properly terminated by either party.
 If someone previously had a lease which was not renewed, but the individual remained a renter with the landlord's consent then the lease is considered to have rolled over into a month-to-month lease.
-The terms for termination and some other rights and obligations established in the expired written lease are often still be applicable unless revised with the knowledge of all parties.
+The terms for termination and other rights and obligations established in the expired written lease will usually still be applicable unless revised with the knowledge of all parties.
 Notice of intent to terminate should be given by mailing or hand-delivering a copy of the notice to the landlord.